jdob/okaara/doc/prompt.rst

 The prompt module defines a number of constants used for coloring text.
 The ``COLOR_*`` variables should be the only values passed to either the color method or the color attribute on the write method.

+If the prompt is configured to not display colors (``enable_color`` in the constructor), all calls to the color method will not apply the color formatting.
+There is no need to manually decide whether or not to make the color call, the prompt instance will take care of enabling/disabling them for you.

 Testing
 =======